 Validation results show a big deviation in the accuracy of the domain model extraction.
-The accuracy metric varies from 45% to 68% throughout the experiments, generally in correspondence to the "neatness" (complexity) of the sentences produced by the participants.
-The accuracy of the approach will be improved in future work: by involving the domain experts in a more direct way and by presenting them continuously with the models extracted.
+The accuracy metric varies from 40% to 77% throughout the experiments, generally in correspondence to the "neatness" (complexity) of the sentences produced by the participants.
+In future work a sentence complexity evaluation algorithm will be developed using the parser output to assess quality of the domain elicitation.
+The accuracy of the approach will be improved: by involving the domain experts in a more direct way and by presenting them continuously with the models extracted.
 This allows the human to directly correct the system if necessary.
 Furthermore, the humans will be asked to reformulate if the parser has difficulties with the sentences produced.
-Finally, advanced pattern matching rules will be used, that are based on semantic knowledge obtained from the Internet, a specialized database of existing ontologies.
+Finally, advanced pattern matching rules will be used, that are based on semantic knowledge obtained from the Internet, a specialized database or existing ontologies.

 Acknowledgement.
-The authors thank Kees Koster (Radboud University Nijmegen) for his help in the production of this paper.
-Without this parser we could not have done it.
+The authors thank Kees Koster (Radboud University Nijmegen) for his help in the production of this paper and in particular for his effort in making the EP4IR parser available for the reported research.